DANISH SCURVYGRASS

 Danish Scurvygrass contains a total of about 5000µg/g of Calystegines, polyhydroxylated nortropanes, of which roughly 92% is Calystegine A5, 5% Calystegine A3, and 3% Calystegine B3.
 This is more than twice as much of the total content of Calystegines as that of the next highest concentration of Calystegines in members of Cochlearea species, English Scurvygrass (Cochlearia anglica).
 This is possibly because Danish Scurvygrass has to tolerate a higher concentration of salt.

+Like the Polyhydroxylated Hyacinthines of Bluebell, the Calystegines also look similar to sugars, but with a bridging nitrogen atom which makes them alkaloids instead.
+They can thus put spanners in the works of enzymes within the body meant to process sugars.
+This makes them poisonous.
 Calystegines, being related to tropanes, are toxic, but have only been discovered relatively recently.
-They are present in quite a few Families incuding the Solanaceae, Moraceae, Convolvulaceae, and Brassicaceae and many more Genera.
+They are present in quite a few Families including the Solanaceae, Moraceae, Convolvulaceae, and Brassicaceae and many more Genera.
 Generally, they are alkaloidal glycosidase inhibitors, and are found not only in many plants but also some fungi.
 In mammals they inhibit lysosomal glycosidases which are involved in glycoprotein processing.
 As such they have a lot of potential in chemotherapy against cancer, since oncogene products and cancer-specific proteins sometimes show unique glycosyation patterns.

 CALYSTEGINE NOMENCLATURE

-The author thinks he has worked out the nomenclature of the Calystegine alphabetic designations; he thinks A has three hydroxyl groups, B four, and C five, etc, but he has no idea what they do when there are only two or fewer hydroxyl groups.
-There is a further designation, that of 'N' as in Calystegine N1 where there is an NH2 group substitution for a hydroxy OH group.
+Your author thinks he has worked out the nomenclature of the Calystegine alphabetic designations; he thinks A has three hydroxyl groups, B four, and C five, etc, but he has no idea how chemists name them when there are only two or fewer hydroxyl groups.
+There is a further designation, that of N as in Calystegine N1 where there is an NH2 group substitution for a hydroxyl OH group.

 Distribution